 The U.S. Department of Energy (DOE) develops RPS for NASA by utilizing the specialized facilities at its national labs.

 Oak Ridge National Laboratory provides the heat source materials and hardware.
 Los Alamos National Laboratory purifies and encapsulates the plutonium-238.
 Idaho National Laboratory then assembles, tests, and assures the final delivery of the RPS.

 First-generation RTGs carried small amounts of radioisotope materials and were built to burn up at high altitudes during an accidental reentry.
 That’s changed with later designs that contain the plutonium in case of reentry.
 RTGs hold an excellent performance record and have never been the cause of a spacecraft accident.
 Of the three failed missions with RTGs on board, the power systems performed as designed.

 For more than 50 years, DOE and its predecessor, the Atomic Energy Commission, has successfully provided RPS for NASA, Navy and Air Force missions.
 RTGs have contributed to many monumental and historic space missions such as the Apollo missions to the moon, the Viking and Curiosity missions to Mars, the New Horizons mission to Pluto and the Kuiper Belt and the Cassini mission to Saturn.

 The next generation of RPS have opened the door to a host of new opportunities.
 MMRTGs have even more flexible designs that allow them to operate through the vacuum of space and planetary atmospheres.
-NASA will use a MMRTG in its upcoming Mars 2020 rover mission and a MMRTG for the Dragonfly rotorcraft lander mission to explore Titan in 2026.
+NASA used a MMRTG in its Mars 2020 rover mission and a MMRTG for the Dragonfly rotorcraft lander mission to explore Titan in 2027.